 On this page

-The annual fee is based on the number of people you employ and the industrial sector your company belongs to.
-An investigation will be carried out by the independent body Kantar and based on the number of employees and the amount of material shared or reproduced, your fee will be decided.
+The annual fee is based on the number of people you employ, the industry your company is active in and the amount of material you share.
+An investigation will be carried out by the independent body Kantar.
 You will receive an invoice automatically.
 Small companies, with up to 20 full-time employees, will receive an invoice bi-annually.
 If no one in your organisation makes photocopies, scans or digital copies, you will not have to pay a fee.
-For more information please contact the Foundation (Dutch).
+For more information please contact the Foundation (in Dutch).

 Complaints about fees

-If you object to the fixed fee and want to file a complaint, or you would like to pass on any relevant changes with regard to your registration, please contact the Foundation (Dutch).
+If you object to the fixed fee and want to file a complaint, please contact the Foundation (in Dutch).
+You should also contact the Foundation to pass on any relevant changes with regard to your registration.
 If your business ends, you no longer have to pay the fee.
 You can get a refund of the annual fee for the part of the year where the company was no longer active.